cltl/ma-communicative-robots/data/README.md

 This data can also be loaded and annotated.

-The formats and classes for representing data are derived from presentations that were developed in various others projects and combined in the [NewsReader](www.newsreader-project.eu): the Simple Event Model (SEM), the NewsReader Annotation Format (NAF), the Grounded Annotation Framework (GAF) and its successor the Grounded Annotation and Source Perspective model (GRaSP).
+The formats and classes for representing data are derived from presentations that were developed in various others projects and combined in the [NewsReader](www.newsreader-project.eu): the Simple Event Model (SEM, Hage et al. 2011), the NewsReader Annotation Format (NAF, Fokkens et al, 2014), the Grounded Annotation Framework (GAF, Fokkens et al, 2013, 2014) and its successor the Grounded Annotation and Source Perspective model (GRaSP, Son et al, 2016, Fokkens et al, 2017).
 The core idea behind the latter two is that we create a relation between a signal and the interpretation of that signal.
 These interpretations are seen as annotations that express a relation between a **segment** of the signal (e.g. a bounding box in an image or a token in a text) and some interpretation label defined in another framework.
 We use the SEM model to model the interpretation of situations depicted in the multimodal signal.
 These situations are represented in RDF as instances of people, objects, relations and properties.
 Annotations relate these instances to specific segments in the signals.

 This README explains the data laysers and representations in more detail and is further divided into the following subsections:
 <ol>